dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-well yeah you would mention
+well yes you would mention
 out that you maybe we'll talk about the end of the white paper which I sort of comparisons to the Dow I don't know if